ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "toc"    : 1.4,
             "empty"  : 1.0,
         },

-        // Note: By setting the font size and spacing for empty lines to
-        // smaller values, you get a fine(r)-grained control over the
-        // spacing between the various parts of the song.
+Note: By setting the font size and spacing for empty lines to smaller values, you get fine-grained control over the spacing between the various parts of the song.

-        // Style of chorus.
+#### Chorus style

+ChordPro can format a chorus in several different ways.

         "chorus" : {
+            // Indentation of the chorus.
             "indent"     :  0,
             // Chorus side bar.
             // Suppress by setting offset and/or width to zero.
             "bar" : {
                  "offset" :  8,
                  "width"  :  1,
                  "color"  : "black",
             },
             // Recall style: Print the tag using the type.
             // Optionally quote the lines of the preceding chorus.
             "recall" : {
                  "tag"   : "Chorus",
                  "type"  : "comment",
                  "quote" : false,
             },
         },

+####

         // Alternative songlines with chords in a side column.
         // Value is the column position.